Cc

 Under what conditions is it appropriate – i.e. clean – to ask an other-than-basic question?
 What specific client indicators suggest that asking a contextually clean question is an option?

 This is an important point.
 Just because the conditions exist doesn’t mean a contextually clean question should be asked.
 Every question has to earn it’s place.
-The facilitator has to take into account the logic of the client’s metaphor landscape and their desired Outcome when deciding what seems most salient for the client to attend to next.
+The facilitator has to take into account the logic of the client’s metaphor landscape and their desired outcome when deciding what seems most salient for the client to attend to next.

 The Big-5